Table of Contents

 Frequently Asked Questions

-Generally, a witness does not require a particular status.
-However, the witness must be over 18 years of age, and they must be of sound mind.
-Most importantly, they must be able to verify your identity if they have not known you for over a year.
+Generally, a witness does not need a particular status.
+However, the witness must be over 18 years old and of sound mind.
+Most importantly, they must verify your identity if they have not known you for over a year.
+Additionally, some documents require an authorised witness, such as for a statutory declaration or affidavit.
+There may also be legal requirements regarding how the witness’s signature must be signed.

 We appreciate your feedback – your submission has been successfully received.